 Ok, you are at the Trailhead and have beaten the crowds, here is what it is actually like to Hike the Trial, Section by Section.

 The Trail breaks down into a number of different sections, we get these to about 6 Sections all different and of varying abilities.
 It should be noted that up until Scouts Landing the tail condition is fantastic.
-It is smooth and well-paved, hardpacked gravel.
-Anyone with a good degree of fitness can hike up to Scouts Look-out so anyone not wanting to make the final push can hike this far and let he braver hikers forge ahead.
-It is an out and back trip so you can wait here or start to hike back to the grotto, just make sure everyone knows the plan.
+It is smooth and well-paved, hard-packed gravel.
+Anyone with a good degree of fitness can hike up to Scout’s Lookout so anyone not wanting to make the final push can hike this far and let the braver hikers forge ahead.
+It is an out-and-back trip so you can wait here or start to hike back to the grotto, just make sure everyone knows the plan.

 Trail finding is easy.
 On the opening sections, it’s all waymarked and besides, there is only one decision to make at the top of the wiggles do you continue up the West Rim Trail or head out over Angels Landing.
 You really can’t go wrong.

 As you leave the Grotto, you first come to a bridge across the Virgin River.
 From here you get a great view of the stunning rock formation you are heading.
 The first part of the trail is a gentle stroll along the river and then up a gentle slope to the base of the rock wall.
 This is just a nice warm-up to get you started.